RoggerMS/Crunevo/README.md

 # Crunevo

 Crunevo is a small Flask application.
-The repository contains the `CRUNEVO` folder with the application and tests.
+The source code now lives in the `crunevo/` folder.
 It uses SQLite by default so it works out of the box with almost no configuration.

 The deployment on platforms such as Render requires that the SQLite database is stored on a writable disk.
 If the app fails with